JohnCallingham/HW_MUTEX/README.md

 # HW_MUTEX

-This library implements a hardware mutex.
+This software component is part of a suite of components which can be used to build an OpenLCB/LCC node.

-It allows a number of pins to be configured as outputs.
+It implements a hardware mutex which a number of pins to be configured as outputs.
 Only one can be active at a time.

 The output pins can be configured to be active high or active low.